SeanTater/uncc2014watsonsim/README.md

 - Have Gradle setup gobs of other stuff
   - `/where/you/unzipped/gradle/bin/gradle cleanEclipse eclipse assemble`

-## Running Homework Google Queries
-- You do need an internet connection.
-- Follow 'Get started' above if you haven't already.
-- Find a question starting ID next to your name in the table linked to on Moodle ('Questions to Crawl').
-Each person has multiple starting IDs so you can query a new set of questions each day to contribute more.
-- If you haven't run 'gradle assemble' recently, you will need to run that to get the new dependencies.
-Note that if you're using Eclipse, you may need to run the full 'gradle cleanEclipse eclipse assemble'.
-- Open and run src/main/java/uncc2014watsonsim/sources/GenerateSearchResultDataset with your favorite IDE (Eclipse may be easier).
-  - When it asks, give your question starting ID.
-- If it's not working, submit an issue.
-- **If you are re-running this, make sure you have the latest version of the program first with `git pull`!**
-- One known issue is a "GoogleJsonResponseException: 500 Internal Server Error" "Backend Error".
-To resolve, increase the Thread.sleep(1000) time in GenerateSearchResultDataset.java.
-Try 2000 or 4000.
-(10000 works but is slow.)

 ## Start developing

 - Make sure you are in the branch you want.
 Use (or google) `git branch` and `git checkout`